suprematic/otplike/README.md

 Look for examples in `examples` directory of a project.

+## Known issues

+* A chain of N processes, when each next process is created by the previous one, holds amount of memory proportional to N _until last process exits_.

 ## Contributing

 Please use the project's GitHub issues page for all questions, ideas, etc.